Jules Roy: Life and work

 Like his friend Albert Camus and his first editor Edmond Charlot, Roy was a descendant of white settlers in French Algeria.
 He was born in Rovigo, Algeria, and spent his childhood on the farm of his maternal grandparents, the Pâris, small landholders who lived near the village of Sidi Moussa, about eight kilometres north of the town.
-Roy was the fruit of an adulterous liaison between Mathilde Roy, the wife of a policeman, and Henri Dematons, a school-teacher.
+Roy was the fruit of an adulterous liaison between Mathilde Roy, the wife of a policeman, and Henri Dematons, a schoolteacher.

 During World War II, Roy commanded a Royal Air Force squadron which was engaged in bombing the Ruhr Basin; he described the missions in La Vallée heureuse (Charlot, 1946).
-In his memoirs the journalist Walter Lewino states that when Roy first joined the Free French Forces after the Allied invasion of North Africa, he was sent for flight training to Dumfries, where upon skills testing the British ignored his captain's rank and designated him a second navigator, making Roy junior under British rules to his pilot let alone squadron leadership.
+In his memoirs, the journalist Walter Lewino states that when Roy first joined the Free French Forces after the Allied invasion of North Africa, he was sent for flight training to Dumfries, whereupon skills testing the British ignored his captain's rank and designated him a second navigator, making Roy junior under British rules to his pilot let alone squadron leadership.
 In June 1953 Roy resigned from the army, at the rank of colonel, in protest at the government's policies in the First Indochina War.

 His Le Voyage en Chine (Julliard, 1965) recounts the story of a visit to Mao Zedong's China during which he planned to make a film portraying what he had imagined to be the successful transformation of the society, only to be disappointed at the lack of access to real conditions.
 In 1995, Roy, who had been living in France for many years, returned to Algeria and visited his mother's grave in the small pied noir cemetery at Sidi Moussa.
 Roy spent the last years of his life in Vézelay, following his interest in the life of Mary Magdalene.
 He was first married to Mirande Grimal with whom he had two children, Jean-Louis and Genevieve.
-Following a divorce he married Tatiana Soukoroukoff in 1965 (she died in 2012).
+Following a divorce, he married Tatiana Soukoroukoff in 1965 (she died in 2012).
 Both children survived him.